jacoblovelace/jacoblovelace/README.md

 ### Hi, I'm Jacob!

-* 4th year CS major at the University of Virginia
+## I like to make projects and learn new things.

+* UVA Computer Science '23
-* passionate about fullstack and frontend web development
+* Passionate about fullstack and frontend web development!
-* interested in...
+* Interested in...
   * software engineering
   * UX
   * algorithms
   * cybersecurity
   * data science
-* lifelong musician and artist
+* Part time Python tutor and web developer